 Yep, Las Vegas has some unique shops and markets that aren’t Louis Vuitton in the Crystal shops.
 Support your local business owners with these cool finds!

 Downtown Las Vegas is leading the way in hipster and sustainable culture.
-The Container Park is the center piece of this movement.
+The Container Park is the centerpiece of this movement.
 Made entirely from old shipping containers this is a great place that the entire family can enjoy!
-The kids can play in the safe and sustainable playgroud.
+The kids can play in the safe and sustainable playground.
 The adults can grab one of the local beers or craft cocktails while enjoying one of the hip bands playing live music.
 The shoppers can peruse several floors of local artists’ handy work and unique art.
-Come for lunch or grab dinner at one of the authentic local restaurants, like the best pulled pork BBQ in Vegas or amazing Mexican cantina.
-It’s pretty small space so it can easily be explored in the afternoon or on the way to kick start a night out.
-Don’t miss the fire breathing Mantis at the entrance.
+Come for lunch or grab dinner at one of the authentic local restaurants, like the best-pulled pork BBQ in Vegas or amazing Mexican cantina.
+It’s pretty small space so it can easily be explored in the afternoon or on the way to kick-start a night out.
+Don’t miss the fire-breathing Mantis at the entrance.
 It came all the way from Burning Man!

 Sun: 11:00am-11pm/1am (weekends)